richiq/umongo-async-mongomock/docs/userguide.rst

         >>> yield Dog().commit()

-For the moment all examples have been done with pymongo, but thing are pretty the same with other drivers, just configure the ``instance`` and you're good to go:
+For the moment all examples have been done with pymongo.
+Things are pretty much the same with other drivers, just configure the ``instance`` and you're good to go:

 .. code-block:: python